scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 =======================

 Some metric learning algorithms learn on quadruplets of samples.
 In this case, one should provide the algorithm with `n_samples` quadruplets of points.
-Th semantic of each quadruplet is that the first two points should be closer together than the last two points.
+The semantic of each quadruplet is that the first two points should be closer together than the last two points.